As an Amazon Associate we earn from qualifying purchases.

 Additionally, the naming that suggests the dish is made under a Burgundy style of preparing beef may, though this actually be a misnomer for the use of Burgundy wine, not the origins of the recipe.
 Needless to say, the dish has left its cultural and culinary mark and is a hallmark of French Cuisine (traditionally or not).

-Our Approach to Beef Bourguignon
+My Approach to Beef Bourguignon

 Good preparation is necessary, as there are many ingredients and some tight time frames for cooking everything.
-We’ll be outlining steps to prepare the ingredients to make them ready to add, as well as maintain food safety from cross contamination.
+I’ll be outlining steps to prepare the ingredients to make them ready to add, as well as maintain food safety from cross contamination.

 - Have all of your ingredients out before you start cooking.
 You do not want to be searching for ingredients, struggling to cut or wash things, or measuring in the middle of cooking.